 CTA Case No. 8748 was decided in favor of SMB by the CTA Second Division, ordering the BIR to refund to SMB the amount of P761.
 The BIR appealed the decision to the CTA En Banc by way of a Petition for Review, which was denied on October 11, 2018.
 A Motion for Reconsideration was filed by the BIR on November 5, 2018 (docketed as CTA EB Case No. 1730) to which SMB filed an opposition.
 The CTA En Banc denied BIR's Motion for Reconsideration.
 Thus, the BIR filed a Petition for Review with the Supreme Court in June 2019.
-The case is still pending with the Supreme Court.
+The Supreme Court issued a Resolution dated January 27, 2021 denying the BIR's Petition for Review for failure to show any reversible error warranting the exercise by the Supreme Court of its discretionary appellate jurisdiction.
+SMB is awaiting the issuance of the corresponding Entry of Judgment.